yilenpan/My-Frogger-Clone/README.md

 Added some stuff to the game - It now keeps score and keeps track of your lives.
 Every time you make it to the end, the enemies speed up and you gain 100 points.

+When you run out of lives, a modal pops up and asks if you want to try again.
+Fun project!